-It’s been over three month since solar collector were installed.
-I decided to build controller by myself.
-And it turned out that it stayed in prototype stage.
-So I put it in to enclosure and left it like is.
-So far it works fine – water is hot everyday, so I have nothing more to expect.
-I have not many pictures of build, but I think will share what I have.
+It’s been over three months since the solar collector was installed.
+I decided to build a controller by myself.
+And it turned out that it stayed in the prototype stage.
+So I put it into the enclosure and left it like is.
+So far, it works fine – water is hot every day, so I have nothing more to expect.
+I did not capture enough pictures of the build, but I think I will share what I have.

-I you have followed forum thread you probably are familiar what system I was building.
-As I mentioned the solar collector is cheap made in China and is pressureless.
-Normally they come with special controller which takes care of refilling tank, ensuring protection from water freezing and other special scheduled routines.
-Pressureless collector usually is first filled with water which heats and then it is used (mixed with cold).
-Initial test shows that when collector is in direct sun it boils what leads to calcification of heater elements.
-Over all lifetime reduces and so efficiency.
+In the forum thread, you probably saw what type of system I was building.
+As I mentioned, the solar collector is cheaply made in China and is pressureless.
+They usually come with a unique controller which takes care of the refilling tank, ensuring protection from water freezing and other individual scheduled routines.
+A pressureless collector usually is first filled with water which heats, and then it is used (mixed with cold).
+The initial test shows that when the collector is in direct sun, it boils what leads to heater elements’ calcification.
+Overall lifetime reduces and so efficiency.

-So my solution was to build hot water circulation in to another boiler tank which is already installed and used as main hot water supply.
-Circular pump forces hot water to flow and heat secondary boiler water.
-This gives two benefits – water in collector never boils and we solve problem with water pressure.
+So my solution was to build hot water circulation into another boiler tank installed and used as the main hot water supply.
+The circular pump forces hot water to flow and heat secondary boiler water.
+This gives two benefits – water in the collector never boils, and we solve water pressure.

 A simple transistor key circuit helps to get logical values to Arduino digital inputs.

-In order to reduce corrosion of sensor electrodes Arduino turns on power supply on them only for short period of time – while reading is done.
+To reduce corrosion of sensor electrodes, Arduino turns on the power supply only for a short period of time – while reading is done.

 The whole water level sensor signal conditioning circuit along with temperature sensors:

-According to sensor readings if there is insufficient water in tank, Arduino opens water valve with help of relay.
-The water flows until preset level is reached and shuts valve.
+According to sensor readings, if there is insufficient water in the tank, Arduino opens the water valve with a relay’s help.
+The water flows until the preset level is reached and shuts the valve.

-Solar collector is also equipped with electric water heater.
-It probably can be used to heat water when there is no sun and more practical use of it is preventing water from freezing in winter time.
-So controller I included this feature in controller.
+The solar collector is also equipped with an electric water heater.
+It can probably be used to heat water when there is no sun, and more practical use of it prevents water from freezing in wintertime.
+So, controller, I included this feature in the controller.

-Arduino code is quite messy, but I left it as I since it works for now.
-I included menu system where various parameters can be set:
+Arduino code is quite messy, but I left it as I sense it works for now.
+I included a menu system where various parameters can be set:

-- Water level to be filled – less water heats faster, but also has less thermal mass;
+- Water level to be filled – fewer water heats faster, but also has less thermal mass;

-- Temperature difference between collector and boiler.
-Since some heat is lost in pipes, bigger difference like 4ºC makes more sense.
+- The temperature difference between collector and boiler.
+Since some heat is lost in pipes, a more significant difference like 4ºC makes more sense.

-- Pump turn level when water is too hot on collector – if temp is reached above 70ºC pump is turned on even if boiler water is same or hotter.
-This prevents from unintentional boiling.
+- Pump turn level when water is too hot on collector – if the temp is reached above 70ºC, a pump is turned on even if boiler water is the same or hotter.
+This prevents unintentional boiling.

-- There is winter and summer time selects.
-In winter all functions are shut – only heater element turns on when water is near freezing.
+- There are winter and summertime selects.
+In winter, all functions are shut – only the heater element turns on when water is near freezing.

-- Also you can select temperature offset value for both sensors.
+- Also, you can select the temperature offset value for both sensors.
 There is a measuring error during sensor placing and contact.

 - Other parameters: LCD back-light, test functions, etc.

-All parameters are stored in AVR EEPROM memory, so they are preserved even on power losses.
+All settings are stored in AVR EEPROM memory, so they are preserved even on power losses.
 The Arduino code is here [solar_controller_1] if you would like to look closer at it.
-Anyway, if you have any questions don’t hesitate to ask in comments or in forum.
+Anyway, if you have any questions, don’t hesitate to ask in comments or forum.